 "Headdresses are something that has to be earned," Cherokee Nation member Adrienne Keene shared on the Native Appropriations blog.
 "That's completely lost when it's this chicken-feather thing you bought at a costume shop.
 That deep sacred meaning is eclipsed by the desire to just dress up and play Indian."
 The overt act of degrading Native American culture has to come to an end.

-Braids date back to 3500 BC.
+Braids have a long, rich history.
+“The origin of braids can be traced back 5000 years in African culture to 3500 BC, ” says celebrity hairstylist Larry Sims.
 Cornrows, in particular, are a significant style with a historical legacy: Classic cornrows are a style that has been a sign of societal status, ethnicity, religion, and more.
-This is an example of a white woman using the aesthetic of black culture as a fashion statement, either unconscious or careless of the weighty history this style carries in black culture.
+This is an example of a white woman using the aesthetic of Black culture as a fashion statement, either unconscious or careless of the weighty history this style carries in Black culture.

 There's a line between freedom of expression and outright disrespect.
 At Byrdie, we're firm believers in owning your own beauty independence, but we don't believe in blatantly appropriating other cultures.
 It's insensitive to minority cultures to disregard the meaning behind these symbols, especially in privileged environments like music festivals.
 We charge everyone to be more conscious of their beauty decisions, both inside and out of music festivals.
 Own your individualism, not someone else's culture.

 FYI: Here's a look inside the fascinating history of glitter and gay culture.